molstar/example-gallery/readme.md

 Once the development server has started and return a local url for the preview.

 ### Prebuilt
+These examples rely on a prebuilt bundle js file that exports the functions required to make the example work.
+This technique enables standalone HTML pages that can be run directly from the local file system.
+The js script content can also be used directly in online editors such as CodePen that can not build bundles.
 - See `prebuilt_examples/gallery/example.html` for basic usage
-- After making changes to the `prebuilt_examples/src` folder, rebuild the supporting library using
+- To expose other functions from Mol*, make changes to the `prebuilt_examples/src` folder, and rebuild the supporting library using
 ```sh
 # install dependencies
 npm install